oskarrough/slaytheweb-backend/README.md

 # Slay the Web backend

-A node.js backend API for [Slay the Web](https://github.com/oskarrough/slaytheweb) used to post and store highscores.
+A REST API for [Slay the Web](https://github.com/oskarrough/slaytheweb) to post and store highscores.

-It is deployed and live on https://api.slaytheweb.cards
+It is deployed and live on https://api.slaytheweb.cards with three endpoints:

-It contains three API endpoints:

 ```
 GET /api/runs - returns all runs (but not all data per run)
 GET /api/runs/{id} - returns a single run
-POST /api/runs  - record a run
+POST /api/runs  - stores a run
 ```

 ## How is it made?